 The plein air easel is ideal for artists that like to paint outside and bring their easel with them.

 A good model to start with is the En Plein Air Pro.
-Weighting less than 10 pounds, it is super light and compact.
+Weighing less than 10 pounds, it is super light and compact.
 The complete easel fits in a regular sized backpack so you can take it with you to the end of the world.
 Within minutes you can set up the easel yourself and it can even function as a table easel if you decide not to assemble the tripod.